Aeva/mollytime/README.md

 If you omit the toolchain, it'll detect your system "default."
 This might work even if your system default isn't on the supported list, but it might not.

+## "I want to build a 'exe'!"

+After `setup`, run this:
+- `python mollybuild.py exe`

+This uses [Pyinstaller](https://pyinstaller.org/) to bundle the project & its dependencies into a single-file executable, output to a `dist` subfolder.

 ## "I want to package the project for distribution!"

 Run this: